SK53/indicia-docs/developing/web-services/data-services-read-dataset.rst

 * Provide a URL parameter with the same name as a field in the dataset you are loading from set to the value you want to filter to.
 Use an asterisk as a wildcard in string filters or NULL to filter for null values.
+The fields available in the dataset which you can filter against are those available in the view which you are loading from, for example if you are accessing the sample model with a `view=list` parameter, then the fields available will be those in the list_samples view.
 * Set a URL parameter called **limit** to a positive whole number in order to limit the number of records returned.
 * Set a URL parameter called **offset** to a positive whole number in order to skip a